Locally Adjusted Robust Regression

 ages and the ground truth ages,

-where lk is the ground truth age for the test image is
+where lk is the ground truth age for the test image

 the estimated age, and N is the total number of test images.